Extremizing Measures of Magic on Pure States by Clifford-stabilizer States: Introduction

-Moreover, we introduce the notion of group-stabilizer extent in Appendix~\ref{app:group-stabilizer extent}, a generalization of the stabilizer extent that captures the resource content of states stabilized by arbitrary finite unitary subgroups.
+Moreover, we connect our results to the Zauner conjecture and to Flammia’s results on fiducial states \cite{Zauner1999,Flammia2006,BengtssonApplebyFlammia2018}, and formulate a new conjecture of our own.
+We further propose two novel measures of magic for future investigation, and introduce in Appendix~\ref{app:group-stabilizer extent} the notion of \emph{group-stabilizer extent}, a generalization of the stabilizer extent that captures the resource content of states stabilized by arbitrary finite unitary subgroups.
 This extends the resource-theoretic framework beyond the standard Pauli and Clifford settings.

 \textbf{Outline.} This work is organized as follows.
 In Section~\ref{sec:Background and Preliminaries}, we review the necessary background on the generalized Pauli group, Clifford operations, the discrete Wigner function, and resource theories of magic.
 Section~\ref{sec:Group-Covariant Functionals} introduces the notion of group-stabilized spaces and formalizes the extremization properties of magic measures.
 Section~\ref{sec:Examples of Non-degenerate Clifford Eigenstates of Qudits} provides explicit examples of critical extremizing states for single qudits and discusses connections to known distillation protocols.
 Section~\ref{sec:Non-Degenerate Eigenstates of Cliffords for Two Qubits} does the same for two-qubit systems by finding all Clifford-inequivalent non-degenerate eigenstates of Clifford operations on two qubits.
 Section~\ref{sec:Three-Qubit States} presents notable three-qubit states that extremize stabilizer fidelity, explores their Clifford equivalence, and highlights their potential relevance to magic state distillation.
 Section~\ref{sec:An Inefficient Distillation Protocol Demonstrating Magic} proposes an inefficient distillation scheme for a new two-qubit magic state, suggesting that it may be a strong candidate for magic distillation.
-Finally, we conclude in Section~\ref{sec:Conclusion} with open questions and conjectures regarding the role of group-stabilized structures in magic distillation.
-Technical details are relegated to the Appendixes.
+Section~\ref{sec: Candidate Measures to investigate} introduces two novel families of candidate measures of magic, which we propose as promising directions for future research.
+Finally, we conclude in Section~\ref{sec:Conclusion} with relevant platforms, open questions, and conjectures regarding the role of group-stabilized structures in magic distillation.
+Technical details are relegated to the Appendices.